githubuniverseworkshops/codeql/workshop-2022/README.md

     ```
     </details>

+1. [`params`](https://api.rubyonrails.org/v7.0.4/classes/ActionController/StrongParameters.html#method-i-params) is a method available on Rails controller classes.
+It returns a hash (specifically of type [`ActionController::Parameters`](https://guides.rubyonrails.org/action_controller_overview.html#parameters)) that has been instantiated (by Rails) with the parameters of the incoming HTTP request.

+    These parameters are a source of remote user input.
+In the CodeQL standard library for Ruby, they are modelled by the `ParamsSource` class, which is a subclass of the more general `RemoteFlowSource` class.

-1. Define a new predicate `isSource(DataFlow::Node source)` that describes **sources** of untrusted user input in the program.
-The CodeQL standard libraries have a class that already models this for you.
+    Define a new predicate `isSource(DataFlow::Node source)` that describes all **sources** of remote user input in the program.

     <details>
     <summary>Hint</summary>